-Stafford Borough Council is supporting its own staff and visitors to cycle and is also working within the community to promote cycling, provide improved cycle facilities and help people go by bike.
+We support our own staff and visitors to cycle and also work in the community to promote cycling, provide improved cycle facilities and help people go by bike.

-Most recently, we have supported the provision of cycle facilities within the Borough including in Silkmore and Rickerscote, Highfields, Holmcroft, Derrington and Littleworth etc. We have also installed public cycle pumps at locations in Stafford Town Centre, Stone and Gnosall, and at Stafford Leisure Centre.
+Most recently, we have supported the provision of cycle facilities within the Borough including in Silkmore and Rickerscote, Highfields, Holmcroft, Derrington and Littleworth.
+We have also installed public cycle pumps at locations in Stafford Town Centre, Stone and Gnosall, and at Stafford Leisure Centre.

 With the additional backing of the Government funded INTO project, which ran from 2013-2015 (and provided the new Baswich - Tixall Road Cycle - Link as well as a promotional boost to cycling in Stafford), it’s a very exciting time for cyclists in particular and greener travel in general.

 - Cycling is pollution free and usually has a very low impact on our local and global environment.

 - Changing to cycling rather than driving a car for short journeys will significantly cut CO2 emissions and save on fuel consumption.